yeeunsong/commute-community-app-client/README.md

 Features include:
 * Integration with **Google Map API**
 * Getting and updating current location
-* Calculate the distance of the user and the company
+* Calculating the distance of the user and the company
-* Calculate hours of duty using the commute button
+* Calculating hours of duty using the commute button
-* Send commute status to database on pressing commute button
+* Sending commute status to database on pressing commute button

 <img src="https://user-images.githubusercontent.com/49232148/125485316-fd64e1cf-70e4-4011-9e3d-748e375c8766.gif" width="400" height="800">